Mixed Anomalies: Chiral Vortical Effect and the Sommerfeld Expansion: Discussion

 \section{Discussion}

-In 1967 Sutherland \cite{sutherland} and Veltman \cite{veltman} argued that PCAC and current algebra require the decay $\pi_0\to \gamma\gamma$ to be strongly suppressed --- a result contrary both to the experimental fact that this is principal decay mode of the neutral pion, and to the fact that the observed decay rate had been accurately calculated from a Pauli-Villars regulated ${\rm AVV}$ triangle diagram by Steinberger in 1949 \cite{steinberger}.
-Two years later the contradiction was resolved by Adler \cite{adler} and by Bell and Jackiw \cite{bell-jackiw} who showed that the Sutherland-Veltman argument does not work because it requires an illegitimate shift of integration variable in the triangle diagram, which is only conditionally convergent.
+In 1967 Sutherland \cite{sutherland} and Veltman \cite{veltman} argued that PCAC and current algebra require the decay $\pi_0\to \gamma\gamma$ to be strongly suppressed --- a result contrary both to the experimental fact that this is principal decay mode of the neutral pion, and to the fact that the observed decay rate had been accurately calculated by Steinberger in 1949 \cite{steinberger} from a Pauli-Villars regulated ${\rm AVV}$ triangle diagram.
+Two years later the contradiction was resolved by Adler \cite{adler} and by Bell and Jackiw \cite{bell-jackiw} who showed that the Sutherland-Veltman argument fails because it requires an illegitimate shift of integration variable in the triangle diagram, which is only conditionally convergent.
 As a consequence they found that even for massless fermions the axial current is not conserved.
-The early understanding of such an anomalous failure of conservation laws was mostly of a formal mathematical character: first the subtle issue of conditionally-convergent integrals, then Kiskis, Nielsen and Schroer and others observed the connection with the mathematically deep Atiyah-Singer index theorem \cite{kiskis,nielsen-schroer} from which Fujikawa \cite{fujikawa} showed that non-invariance of the path-integral measure under chiral transformations was the source of the violation of axial symmetry.